 Biochemistry probes into the chemical changes involved in the origin of the living matter, follows the changes involved in its growth, and studies the processes not only until death but thereafter until dissolution of the matter following its death.

-Biochemistry encompasses wide areas of cell biology and molecular biology.
+Introduction to Biochemistry encompasses wide areas of cell biology and molecular biology.
 It is concerned with the molecules that make up the structure of cells and organs that is molecular anatomy.
 It deals with carbon compounds and the reactions they undergo in living organisms.
 It is also concerned with molecular physiology; that is, the functions of molecules in carrying out the needs of the cells and organs.

 - Louis Pasteur (1860): Louis Pasteur, the well known French scientist did a great deal of work on fermentation and pointed out the central importance of enzymes in this process.
 He gave the concept of aerobic and anaerobic organisms and their associated fermentation.